jtonic/js_ecosystem_for_the_impatient/docs_src/cookbook-spring-ecosystem.md

 > Spring boot devtools have more more useful features for local and remote development.
 > Please be aware that that the spring-boot-devtools must not be included in the prod deliverable.
-> In case of `using the exploaded springboot application - folder structure`, very useful in case of docker/kubernetes cloud the `spring-boot-devtools` is included.
+> In case of `using the exploded springboot application - folder structure`, very useful in case of docker/kubernetes cloud the `spring-boot-devtools` is included.
 In this case it has to be removed during the build.

 ### Useful links